zkutalik/ssimp_software/README.md

 ## :warning: Size of the software
 [//]: -------------------------------

-While the github folder itself is rather small (136 MB), the folder `reference_panels` is around 17 GB large when 1KG is installed.
+While the github folder itself is rather small (136 MB), the folder `reference_panels` that you download partially yourself is around 17 GB large when 1KG is installed.

 Be careful when running the software in parallel!